Welcome to the California Fish Website!

 This site provides information and links about California's freshwater and anadromous fish, current aquatic management issues, and research that is being done to improve the conservation of native fish species.

 Fish Species Profiles Find information on the life history of the fish species of California both native and non-native.
 Simply search by species name.
-For native species, you can also search by the county and watershed in which the species is found.
+You can also search by the county and watershed in which the species is found.

 Publications Read scientific literature on topics connected to freshwater fish and California’s watersheds.